 Balancing Risk and Demand with Electronic Signatures

-The demand for e-signature continues to intensify as businesses increasingly engage with employees, partners, and customers remotely during the pandemic.
-This reduces the necessity for businesses and individuals to meet in person and reduces the administrative burden during this challenging time.
-Many of our customers have told us that e-signatures have given them the ability to keep doing business and generating revenue during lockdown periods.
+The demand for signature in electronic form continues to intensify as businesses increasingly engage with employees, partners, and customers remotely during the pandemic.
+Avoiding dependence on wet signatures reduces the necessity for businesses and individuals to meet in person and reduces the administrative burden during this challenging time.
+Many of our customers have told us that the use of e-signatures have given them the ability to keep doing business and generating revenue during lockdown periods.

-The bottom line is that e-signature solutions are not without risk and businesses need to gain buy-in from multiple stakeholders before selecting and implementing a solution.
+The bottom line is that e-signature solutions are not without risk and an individual risk assessment for your business is valuable.
+Businesses need to gain buy-in from multiple stakeholders before selecting and implementing a solution.
 Time-to-market pressures are real but without doing proper due diligence, the organization faces risks and costs in the long-term.
 Customer experience will continue to be the main business driver for e-signature but as businesses increasingly transact remotely, they will need to protect the digital customer experience at all costs – without diminishing the experience and ultimately, adoption.